raz-zeevy/perovskite-miner/README.md

 ## Contact

-For any questions or feedback, please reach out to the repository owner or open an issue.
+For any questions or feedback, please reach out to raz3zeevy@gmail.com or to iris.burmistrov@mail.huji.ac.il